ZarimSF/SpellForce-Model-Enhancer/README.md

 Once this is done, you will have to copy the `animation`, `skinning` and `mesh` folders into your game directory.
 While backupping is always good, the original game files should stay untouched in the process.

 # What it does
 The script simply automates the import and export process and applies the subdivision-modifier to the models.
 This smoothens out surfaces and adds new polygons in the process.
-This reduces in-game performance.
+This will likely reduce in-game performance.

-To be continued...